united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/layered-scaling/index.md

 ## What are the limitations?

-- At the moment only sending data upwards is supported in the kafka bridge @Ferdinand to check.
-If you want to send data downwards as well, feel free to contact us by opening a GitHub issue or contacting us in the Discord
 - Be aware that each device increases the complexity over the entire system.
 We recommend using the [Management Console](https://mgmt.docs.umh.app/docs/) to manage them centrally.